mesonbuild/meson/docs/markdown/Tutorial.md

 executable('demo', 'main.c')
 ```

 That is all.
+Note that unlike Autotools you [do not need to add any source
+headers to the list of sources](FAQ.md#do-i-need-to-add-my-headers-to-the-sources-list-like-in-autotools).

 We are now ready to build our application.
 First we need
 to initialize the build by going into the source directory and issuing
 the following commands.